Belfries of Belgium and France

+Inscription

 The World Heritage Site was originally called the Belfries of Flanders and Wallonia, a 1999 UNESCO list of 32 towers in those two regions of Belgium.
 In 2005, the list was expanded and given its current name, recognizing the addition of 23 belfries from the Nord-Pas-de-Calais and Picardy regions in the north-eastern tip of France, plus the belfry of Gembloux in Wallonia.

+Included structures

 Despite the list being concerned with civic tower structures, it includes six Belgian church towers (note the "cathedral"s, "church"es and "basilica" in the list below) under the pretext that they had served as watchtowers or alarm bell towers.

 Most of the structures in this list are towers projecting from larger buildings.
 However, a few are notably standalone, of which, a handful are rebuilt towers formerly connected to adjacent buildings.
 One notable omission may seem the tower of Brussels' Town Hall, but this is not an actual belfry.
 The original Belfry of Brussels was located next to the Church of St. Nicholas, until its collapse in 1714.
 As a side note, Brussels' Town Hall is part of the Grand-Place World Heritage Site.